Using an employer of record in Australia

 An Employer of Record (EOR) Australia legally employs workers on your behalf, handling payroll, compliance, taxes, and benefits while you manage employeesโ€™ day-to-day work.

 Yes.
-Using an employer of record in Australia is legal and often the most straightforward way for foreign companies to hire employees in Australia without establishing a local entity.
+Using an Employer of Record in Australia is legal and one of the most streamlined ways for foreign companies to engage employees in Australia without establishing a local entity.

 3) Does an EOR help with Australian tax filings?

-Absolutely.
-An EOR helps calculate, withhold, and file the necessary Australian taxes on your behalf, keeping you compliant with local laws.
+An EOR helps calculate, withhold, and file the necessary Australian taxes on your behalf, helping you stay compliant with local laws.

 Latest articles